What is Upcycling?

 Why Upcycle and Recycle?

-Upcycling and recycling materials keeps them out of the landfill, extending their life and reducing their environmental impact.
+Upcycling and recycling processes keep materials out of the landfill, extending their life and reducing their environmental impact.
 It also reduces the need for virgin materials.
-In addition to the obvious benefits, we see the enactment of these methods as a big step in creating public awareness towards the environmental impact of large scale manufacturing.
-We believe people have it within themselves to make positive change, and may in fact need to pioneer these changes for the benefit of future generations.
+In addition to the obvious benefits, we see the enactment of these methods as a big step in creating public awareness towards the environmental impact of large-scale manufacturing.
+We believe people have it within themselves to make positive change, and may, in fact, need to pioneer these changes for the benefit of future generations.
 So, why Upcycle and Recycle?
 Because we can make a difference.
 Why not?